9 Activities

 Deschambault

-After dinner, follow the historic Chemin du Roy route, which once brought settlers from Montréal to Québec City, towards the little village of Deschambault.
-You will drive through the village and pass the old churches on Rue de l'Église, which date back to the 18th century.
+The historic Chemin du Roy route once connected Montreal and Quebec, passing through the small village of Deschambault.
+As you drive through the village, you'll pass by ancient churches on Rue de l'Église, dating back to the 18th century.